Characteristics (Quick Facts)

-They have a short, dense and sleek coat.
+They have a short, dense, and sleek coat.
 The coat is very easy to maintain.
 Brush your cat once a week with a soft cat grooming brush.

 This way you will distribute the skin oils through the length of fur and polish the coat.

 It is advisable to bathe this breed from time to time.
-Even more so, if you let your cat to go outside.
+Even more so if you let your cat to go outside.

 Use an oatmeal shampoo for cats to get your cat clean without irritating her skin.
 To get your cat used to this routine, start bathing her from the young age.

 You will be pleased to know that this breed doesn’t shed much!
-So you won’t have to spend a lot of time vacuuming cat hair.
+So, you won’t have to spend a lot of time vacuuming cat hair.

-How Much Does a European Shorthair Cat Cost?
+How Much is European Shorthair Cat Price?

 The exact price of European Shorthair kitten depends on a breeder and several other factors.
 On average you can expect to pay from $50 to 150$ for a kitten.

-However, the price can rise depending on the bloodlines, coat and eye color of a cat.
+However, the price can rise depending on the bloodlines, coat, and eye color of a cat.